Rjmiller02/DataStructuresProject4/README.md

-## CSIS 3700 Data Structures Project 1 - Cops and Robbers
+## CSIS 3700 Data Structures Project 4 - Pathfinder

 The goal for this assignment was to create a program according to the specifications given by Dr. Kramer.
-The specifications called for a cops and robbers game where the locations of cops, robbers, and civilians are given, and the program determines who has been robbed, who is in danger, and who is safe.
+The specifications called for a program that can create a maze of variable size, and then use a pathfinder to obtain the shortest path from the beginning to the end of the maze.